YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Occasional moderate alcohol months after surgery is not the same issue as drinking during the early recovery period.
 By then, the grafts are not in the same vulnerable healing environment.
 But general health still matters.

-When I evaluate hair transplant progress, I look at surgery quality, donor management, native hair stability, aftercare, and time.
-Lifestyle is not the whole story, but it can influence how well the patient moves through recovery.
+When hair transplant progress is evaluated, surgery quality, donor management, native hair stability, aftercare, and time all matter.
+Lifestyle is not the whole story, but it can influence how smoothly recovery moves.

-I do not ask patients to live like medical patients forever.
-I ask them to respect the early healing period and avoid habits that repeatedly work against recovery.
+I am not asking patients to live like medical patients forever.
+I am asking them to respect the early healing period and avoid habits that repeatedly work against recovery.

 After the initial period, normal moderation is different from heavy drinking.
 That distinction matters.

-Patients sometimes worry that a drink months later will suddenly stop graft growth.
+Some patients worry that a drink months later will suddenly stop graft growth.
 That is not how I think about it.
-By that stage, the bigger issue is whether the patient has a healthy routine overall.
+By that stage, the bigger issue is whether the overall routine is healthy.

-Hair transplantation is a long term plan.
+A hair transplant is a long-term plan.
 Donor management, native hair stability, medical treatment when appropriate, sleep, nutrition, and realistic expectations matter more than obsessing over one distant social drink.

 What should I do if I drink too soon after surgery?